-Tariff/Grades Requirement: 340 points from three A-levels with an A in History and an A in another relevant subject.
+Tariff/Grades Requirement: 340 points from three A-levels with an A in History and an A in German if offered, or in another language which is not the applicant's mother tongue if not.
 No lower than B in any A-level.
 Excluded subjects: General Studies and Critical Thinking.